whitmo/elasticsearch/README.md

 First, you can ensure the versioned deb package as available at files/elasticsearch-0.90.7.deb as part of your build step, and it will not need to be downloaded during install.
 To make that easier, you can download the default version into

     make pre-download-deb

-The other alternative is to ensure a relevant debian package is available in an archive that you've configured via the execd_preinstall in the install hook., and set the archive-package-name config option.
-This will ensure that no download is attempted other than from your archive.
+The other alternative is to ensure a relevant debian package is available in an archive that you've configured via the execd_preinstall in the install hook, and set the archive-package-name config option.
+This will ensure that no download is required either during a build phase or the install hook, other than from your archive.